offconvex/offconvex.github.io/guide.md

 ##Using Markdown

 All articles are written in markdown with minimal formatting necessary.
 To a first approximation your article should simply be a plain text file.
-Here's the basic template you're article should use:
+Here's the basic template your article should use:

 ~~~
 ---